Thumbnail Emotion

 Concerned

-+0% views not significant p = 1.000 · vs. averageThe face shows worry or empathy — slightly furrowed brow, softened eyes.
++0% views trend only · vs. averageThe face shows worry or empathy — slightly furrowed brow, softened eyes.
 Signals that something serious is at stake and the politician cares.

 The politician with a furrowed brow and slightly downturned mouth, looking at someone off-camera